kaspernielsen/faststream/README.md

 The original query API was based around 3 types of views, CollectionView, MapView and MultimapView, which are still available here https://github.com/kaspernielsen/faststream/tree/master/faststream-query/faststream-query-api/src/main/java/io/faststream/query/util/view

-Large parts of the code are in an unfinished state and given its age (>10 years) may read a bit dated.
+Large parts of the code are in a quite unfinished and prototypish state and given its age (>10 years) may read a bit dated.

 Build Instructions
 -------------------------------------------------------------------------------